bigbluebutton/bigbluebutton.github.io/index.md

 The presenter controls the presentation area.
 This means they can upload slides, annotate the current slide with the whiteboard controls, enable/disable multi-user whiteboard, start a poll, and share their screen for all to see.

-## Getting started auickly with BigBlueButton
+## Getting started quickly with BigBlueButton

 If you are new to BigBlueButton and want to learn more about its capabilities:

   1. Watch the [overview videos](http://bigbluebutton.org/videos) to better understand the capabilities of viewer, moderator, and presenter.
   1. Try out BigBlueButton using our [Demo Server](http://demo.bigbluebutton.org/).
   1. Join the [BigBlueButton community](https://bigbluebutton.org/support/community/).
-  1. Follow the project on social media: [Twitter](https://twitter.com/bigbluebutton), [FaceBook](https://www.facebook.com/bigbluebutton), or [YouTube](https://www.youtube.com/user/bigbluebuttonshare).
+  1. Follow the project on social media: [Twitter](https://twitter.com/bigbluebutton), [Facebook](https://www.facebook.com/bigbluebutton), or [YouTube](https://www.youtube.com/user/bigbluebuttonshare).

 If you want to setup your own BigBlueButton server: